kontist/kontist.github.io/index.markdown

 The [Playground](/playground) is an interactive, in-browser application that can be used to explore the GraphQL interface we provide.
 You may authorize the application with the same credentials that you use for the Kontist mobile app.

 ![Playground Screenshot](/assets/playground.png){:class="img-responsive"}

+## Questions?
+Issues?

+Feel free to open a ticket if you would like to give feedback on this website or suggest changes here(https://github.com/kontist/kontist.github.io/issues).